sandyherho/sandyherho/README.md

 # Hi there!
-I'm Sandy Herho - 1st-year PhD Student in Ocean Biogeochemistry 🌏
+I'm Sandy Herho

 ## About Me
-- 🎓 PhD Student at the University of California, Riverside
+- 🎓 Research Assistant at the University of California, Riverside
 -  Department of Earth and Planetary Sciences
 - :ocean: Specializing in data-driven and numerical modeling for Ocean Biogeochemistry
 - 📊 Passionate about understanding and preserving our oceans through innovative research